Statistical Significance and Credibility in Marketing

 Statistical credibility indicates how likely it is that a marketing campaign was directly responsible for its recipients’ behavior.

 When analyzing the results of marketing campaigns, statistical significance is a probabilistic indication of whether or not the observed campaign results would have likely occurred even in absence of the campaign.

 Stated another way, statistical significance in campaign analysis is the parameter which indicates whether the campaign recipients' behavior was the direct result of a specific campaign, or whether similar results might have been observed even had the campaign never been run.

-When a campaign's calculated uplift is determined to be statistically significant, there exists strong evidence that the campaign was responsible for the increase in spend (or any other uplift metric analyzed).
-However, in the event that an uplift result is deemed to be not statistically significant, then the marketer should not rely on that uplift result for decision-making.
-Instead, the marketer should engage in additional experimentation (for example, by making changes to the campaign or fine-tuning the recipient groups) with the goal of achieving satisfactory uplift results and statistical significance.
+When a campaign's calculated uplift is determined to be statistically credible, there exists strong evidence that the campaign was responsible for the increase in spend (or any other uplift metric analyzed).
+However, in the event that an uplift result is deemed to be not statistically credible, then the marketer should not rely on that uplift result for decision-making.
+Instead, the marketer should engage in additional experimentation (for example, by making changes to the campaign or fine-tuning the recipient groups) with the goal of achieving satisfactory uplift results and statistical credibility.

 Calculating Uplift using Test and Control Groups

 The most reliable way to measure campaign effectiveness is to split the campaign's target audience into two separate groups and to compare the resulting behavior of each one: a test group (those customers that actually receive the campaign) and a control group (customers similar to those in the test group, but who received no campaigns during the campaign measurement period).

 The goal is to understand how much impact the campaign had on any particular uplift metric (such as an increase in the amount that customers spent), by analyzing the differences in behavior between the test and control group.